rt-net/crane_x7_ros/README.md

 ### crane_x7_description

-This package defines CRANE-X7 model data includes links and joints.
+This package defines CRANE-X7 model data including links and joints.
-The MoveIt! package and Gazebo require this package.
+The MoveIt! packages and Gazebo require this package.

 ### crane_x7_control

 This package controls CRANE-X7 using `Dynamixel SDK C++ Libary`.
 (The command `rosdep install` installs this library.)
-Read and write permissions on `/dev/ttyUSB0` are required for communication between the package and X7.
+Read and write permissions on `/dev/ttyUSB0` are required for communication between the package and CRANE-X7.

 The device name of serial port and parameters of Dynamixel servo motors are listed in `config/crane_x7_control.yaml`.
-If this package did not find the serial port, the package switches its control mode to Dummy Joint Mode from Normal Mode, and republishes taget joint values as servo angle values.
+If this package did not find the serial port, the package switches its control mode to Dummy Joint Mode from Normal Mode and republishes target joint values as servo angle values.
-This is useful for debugging of motion control without X7 hardware.
+This is useful for debugging of motion control without CRANE-X7 hardware.

 At startup, this package moves the CRANE-X7 to Home Position in 5 seconds.
-At shutdown, this package decrease P gains of the servo motors to stop motion safely.
+At shutdown, this package decreases P gains of the servo motors to stop motion safely.

 ### crane_x7_moveit_config